pandastrike/shred/ReadMe.md

 The response was JSON, but Shred handles that for you because we specified `application/json` in the `Accept` header.
 So we're able to access it via `response.content.data`.

-See `docs/example.html` for more examples.
+See [the wiki](https://github.com/spire-io/shred/wiki) for more examples.

 ## Installation